theupdateframework/python-tuf/tuf/README.md

 #### Add Target Files ####

-The repository maintainer adds target files to roles (e.g., `targets`, `targets\unclaimed`) by specifying target paths.
+The repository maintainer adds target files to roles (e.g., `targets`, `targets/unclaimed`) by specifying target paths.
 Files at these target paths must exist before the repository tool can generate and add their (hashes, lengths, filepath) to metadata.

-The actual target files are added first to the `targets\` directory of the repository.
+The actual target files are added first to the `targets/` directory of the repository.

 ```Bash